-Please refer to the following when planning:

-Graduation Requirements - p.
-10-11; Maryland State Colleges and Universities Admission Requirements - p.
-18; Rigorous High School Program - p.
-21; Dual Completer - p.
-21
+Please refer to the following when planning: Graduation Requirements; Maryland State Colleges and Universities Admission Requirements; Rigorous High School Program; Dual Completer.

 This sample plan is intended to be used by parents and students for pre-planning purposes.
 An official Educational Career Plan will be completed in collaboration with your high school counselor.